cityofaustin/atd-data-publishing/README.md

 6. `cd` into the repository and build the Docker image (this will take a few minutes): `docker build -t tdp-py36 -f Dockerfile-tdp-py36 .`

-7. To deploy the scripts, run `bash deploy.sh`.
+7. Generate the shell scripts and crontab file: `bash build.sh`.

-The deployment script will:
-- Generate shell scripts to launch each script in a Docker container, as defined in `config.py`.
-- Deploy a crontab file (`crontab.txt`) to run shell scripts on the schedules defined in `config.py`. **THIS WILL OVERWRITE ANY EXISTING CRONTAB ON YOUR HOST**
-- Establish log rotation on `transportation-data-publshing/logs` as defined in `tdp.logrotate`.
+8. **THIS WILL OVERWRITE ANY EXISTING CRONTAB ON YOUR HOST** To deploy the scripts, run `bash deploy.sh`.
+This will install a crontab file (`crontab.txt`) to run shell scripts on the schedules defined in `config.py` and establish log rotation on `transportation-data-publshing/logs` as defined in `tdp.logrotate`.

-8. If you want to modify the script configuration, edit `config.py` as needed.
+9. If you want to modify the script configuration, edit `config.py` as needed.
 To (re)deploy, remove any existing entries from `crontab.txt` and run `bash deploy.sh`.

 ## About the Repo Structure